Rethink the Evaluation for Attack Strength of Backdoor Attacks in Natural Language Processing: Experiments

 \subsection{Results}

 The ASRD results are shown in Table~\ref{tab6} and Table~\ref{tab7}.
-We can see that ONION fails to defend stealthy backdoor attacks effectively since previous defense methods are based on the idea: `judge whether the sentence is natural and fluent.'
-Such an idea effectively defended against unstealthy backdoor attacks because unstealthy attacks insert some specific words as triggers, which significantly influences the sentence's fluency.
-However, in stealthy attacks, the poisoned sentences are natural and fluent, which can well breakthrough such defenses.
-In contrast, trigger breaker aims to break the high-level semantics, which is usually selected as triggers by stealthy attacks.
-After destroying the triggers of a backdoor attack before parameter optimization, the attack power of backdoor attacks is deservedly declining.
+We can see that ONION fails to defend stealthy backdoor attacks effectively ONION is based on the idea: `judge whether the sentence is natural and fluent.'
+Such an idea effectively defended against unstealthy backdoor attacks because such attacks insert specific words as triggers, which significantly influences the sentence's fluency.
+However, in stealthy attacks, the poisoned sentences are relatively natural and fluent, which can well breakthrough defenses like ONION.
+In contrast, trigger breaker aims to break the high-level semantics (e.g., syntactic), which is usually selected as triggers by stealthy attacks.
+After destroying the triggers of a backdoor attack, the attack power of backdoor attacks is rightfully declining.

-Besides, the CACC results are shown in Table~\ref{tab8} and Table~\ref{tab9}.
-As we can see, the accuracy on the clean test set is also higher than ONION, which indicates that Trigger Breaker can better preserve the model's generalization.
-Overall, Trigger Breaker significantly improves the defense capacity of models against stealthy backdoor attacks and slightly hurts the generalization.
+The CACC results are shown in Table~\ref{tab8} and Table~\ref{tab9}, Trigger Breaker achieves higher CACC than ONION, which indicates that Trigger Breaker better preserves the model's generalization.
+Overall, Trigger Breaker significantly improves the defense capacity of models against stealthy backdoor attacks and better preserves the generalization.
 Such performances comprehensively demonstrate the effectiveness of Trigger Breaker.